 And if you're using IaC to support a microservices architecture, a configuration template should be used to ensure consistency as your infrastructure scales to become a large cluster of servers.
 This will eventually be highly valuable for configuring the servers and specifying how they should interact.

 Continuous testing, integration, and deployment processes are a great way to manage all the changes that may be made to your infrastructure code.

 Testing should be rigorously applied to your infrastructure configurations to ensure that there are no post-deployment issues.
 Depending on your needs, an array of tests should be performed.
 Automated tests can be set up to run each time a change is made to your configuration code.

-By increasing collaboration between testing, security, and development, bugs and threats can be identified earlier in the development life cycle and thus minimized upon going live.
+By increasing collaboration between testing, security, and development, bugs and threats can be identified earlier in the development life cycle.

 With a sound continuous integration process, these configuration templates can be provisioned multiple times in different environments such as Dev, Test, and QA.
 Developers can then work within each of these environments with consistent infrastructure configurations.
 This continuous integration will mitigate the risk of errors being present that may be detrimental to your application when the infrastructure is deployed to production.